 This lesser-known gem isn’t all that far of a hike, but you won’t mind how short the walk is when you get to the view – two waterfalls, an upper and lower, that are about three feet high and roughly 150 feet across the entire width of the Crowe River.

 Getting There: Park your car at the end of Callaghan Rapids Road and take one of the paths that leads to the river.
 Follow the river until you reach the falls.

 Refuel: You won’t leave the Iron Grille in Marmora hungry, that’s for sure.
 Pick up your meal to go or if restrictions allow, settle in on their outdoor patio for a refreshing brew and a hearty meal.

 Get a spectacular view of the Bonnechere River here – there are two short paths north of the road that take you parallel to the river.
 South of the road is the main trail with multiple branching paths.
 Wander and marvel at the wonder of thousands of gallons of water rushing over this limestone riverbed.

 Getting There: Parking is available on-site.
 The Bonnechere Caves are located right across the street so while you’re there (and if the caves are open) they are worth exploring as well.

 Refuel: Indulge in a truly Canadian dining experience at the Axe and the Paddle in Eganville.
 This restaurant is brand spanking new, but their food has already gained a reputation for being stellar.
-Please note they are not yet licensed.

 The Gut Conservation Area – Hastings County